The Concept2 Model E Rowing Machine is an upgrade from the very popular “Model D” Rower.

 Concept2 set the industry standard in the world of air-resistance rowers and this model does not disappoint.

-With a staggering amount of 5 star reviews, it can be considered the best commercial rowing machine on the market.
+With a staggering amount of 5 star reviews, it is considered one of the best commercial rowing machines.
+Check out the full Concept2 Model E review for a complete list of pros & cons.

-The harder the handle is pulled, the more wind is created by the spinning flywheel.
-The more wind created, the harder it is to row.
+The harder the handle is pulled, the more air the spinning flywheel has to displace.
+The more air that has to be displaced, the harder it is to row, and the more resistance is created.

-This direct relationship between rowing intensity and resistance makes the resistance-type ‘adjustable’.
+This direct relationship between rowing intensity and resistance makes the resistance-type ‘variable’.
+Basically, there are an infinite amount of resistance levels that can be created!

-In addition to adjusting your resistance level based on your workout intensity, the Model E lets you adjust the “feel” of the rower.
+In addition to adjusting resistance level based on rowing intensity, the Model E lets you adjust the “feel” of the rowing stroke.
 It’s very similar to changing gears on a bicycle and doesn’t directly affect the level of resistance.

 There are a ton of great YouTube videos that go over damper settings, what they mean, and how to find the right setting.